dr5hn/csc-website/src/pages/faq.md

 Well, I hardly get free time to build side stuff.
 But feel free to share your idea, I would be happy to be a part if it's awesome.

 ---
-## 🤷 "I've got a custom question", What should I do?
+## 🤷 I have got a custom question, What should I do?

 Please feel free to email me at [gadadarshan[at]gmail.com](mailto:gadadarshan@gmail.com)